Exo-TiC/ExoTiC-ISM/README.md

 file; you might also lose the changes you made to the parameters.
 This is why config.ini is supposed to be used as a **TEMPLATE**.

 In order to make it work for you, copy `config.ini` and rename the copy to `config_local.ini`.
-In this **local configfile**, you can set all your parameters, and it will override the config.ini at runtime. **Make sure you add `config_local.ini` to your `.gitignore` file!**
+In this **local configfile**, you can set all your parameters, and it will override the config.ini at runtime.

 ### Output data

-The relevant data files and plots from your run will be saved to the directory you specify under **`output_path`** in your local configfile. *This data will be overwritten with every new run*, so make sure to move  or rename results you want to keep permanently, or alternatively, define a new output data suffix in the configfile under `[data_paths] -> run_name`.
+The relevant data files and plots from your run will be saved to the directory you specify under **`output_path`** in your local configfile. *This data will be overwritten with every new run*, so make sure to move  or rename results you want to keep permanently, or alternatively, define a new output path for new data under `[data_paths] -> output_path`.

 ### Changing data or the parameters

 We provide demo data for the exoplanet WASP-17b, which is one of the datasets analyzed in Wakeford et al. (2016).
-Currently we only support the marginalization of WFC3/G141 datasets.
+Currently we only support the marginalisation of WFC3/G141 datasets.
 If you want to perform the marginalization on a different transit dataset, you have to add it to the data folder and update the planetary parameters in your local configfile.

 **The configfile** has the following structure, except here we added some extra comments for clarity: